nocibambi/CV/Andras_Novoszath_CV_BDE.md

 Budapest, Hungary | +36 30 889 4244 | <nocibambi@gmail.com> | [LinkedIn](https://www.linkedin.com/in/andrasnovoszath/)

+Delivers Python analytics with researchers and engineers, replacing legacy systems with cloud-native APIs and resilient automation.
+Writes clean pandas/numpy code, integrates REST workflows, and hardens AWS-based CI/CD.
+Operates in Agile teams, models in SQL Server, and keeps monitoring, logging, and performance tuning in focus for smooth upgrades and support.

 ## Career Highlights

 ### Data Platform Engineering

-- Developed ETL pipelines to provide on-chain and off-chain data about **Web3, DeFi and DAOs**.
+- Developed ETL pipelines to provide on-chain and off-chain data about **Web3, Health, and Governance**.
 - Engineered **serverless microservices**, infrastructure, and ETL pipelines enhancing data flow and access with Python and AWS.
 Reduced workflow inefficiencies in CI/CD pipelines.
 - Built out, improved, and maintained **data operation pipelines and processes**.
 - Architected **monitoring and alerting** for data collection and CI/CD.

 ### Data Science and Machine Learning

-- Facilitated data-driven decision-making across **finance, blockchain, governance, and health** sectors.
+- Facilitated data-driven decision-making across **blockchain, governance, and health** sectors.
 - Created customized **reporting** solutions.
 Bolstered funding for medical device development by building reports from clinical trials.
 - Used **generative AI** to create **infrastructure and data flows documenation** for architecture review.
 - Built a glucose **forecasting model** achieving the accuracy of frontline medical devices.